 You can start with an easy Sudoku puzzle before moving on to difficult and complex puzzles.
 These puzzles can be found in newspapers and books.

 Again the books are a great size to slip into the purse to pull out when you’re stuck with bored kids.
-The Sudoku forces the kids to think instead of complain!
+The Sudoku forces the kids to think instead of complaining!

 Suddenly her hands start to fly.
 A few minutes later, the Rubix Cube is solved!

 Here are just a few ways to teach logic on the sly.
-The kids have fun, never realizing their actually educating themselves!
+The kids have fun, never realizing they’re actually educating themselves!